What Do Rising Interest Rates Mean to You, Part 1 PDF View

 J U L Y 1, 2 0 1 7

-If you’ve been following the news recently, then you’re aware that the Bank of Canada has raised interest rates for the first time in seven years (As of 2017 when this article was written).
+If you’ve been following the news recently, then you’re aware that the Bank of Canada has raised interest rates for the first time in seven years.
 The rate it raised is called the overnight lending rate and they raised it from 0.50% to 0.75%.
 No sooner did they announce this than the Canadian Big 5 Banks followed suit by raising their prime lending rates from 2.7% to 2.95%.
 But what does that mean to you?

 In the first of two articles, we’ll look at the effect of rising interest rates from the perspectives of both borrowers and lenders.
 In our second article, we’ll look at how rising interest rates affect the overall economy and what that might mean to your investments.